Elements

 TIP

-You can select which ingredient will be used for the preview text in the element's title bar in the admin frontend by adding as_element_title: true to the desired ingredient.
-In the example above, the "headline" ingredient would be used.
+By default, the first ingredient's value is used as the preview text in the element's title bar in the admin frontend.
+If you want a different ingredient to be used instead, add as_element_title: true to that ingredient.
+In the example above, the "headline" ingredient would be used instead of "image".

 The following settings can be used to define elements in the elements.yml.